hyperledger/fabric/docs/source/deploy_chaincode.md

 You can use this tutorial to learn how to use the [peer lifecycle chaincode commands](./commands/peerlifecycle.html) to deploy a chaincode to a channel of the Fabric test network.
 Once you have an understanding of the commands, you can use the steps in this tutorial to deploy your own chaincode to the test network, or to deploy chaincode to a production network.
 In this tutorial, you will deploy the asset-transfer (basic) chaincode that is used by the [Running a Fabric Application tutorial](./write_first_app.html).

-**Note:** These instructions use the Fabric chaincode lifecycle introduced in the v2.0 release.
-If you would like to use the previous lifecycle to install and instantiate a chaincode, visit the [v1.4 version of the Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-1.4).

 ## Start the network

 We will start by deploying an instance of the Fabric test network.
 Before you begin, make sure that you have installed the necessary software by following the instructions on [getting_started](getting_started.html).
 Use the following command to navigate to the test network directory within your local clone of the `fabric-samples` repository: